evanvolgas/reflectedintelligence/_posts/2025-05-13-relfection-as-security.md

 ## The Silent Guardian

 Imagine an AI pausing mid-response, like a chess grandmaster reconsidering a move.
 It examines its own reasoning process, spots potential errors, and adjusts its output before presenting it to you.
 This mechanism—known as **reflection**—represents an emerging frontier in AI safety systems that goes beyond traditional guardrails.
+Building on our previous discussions of [reflected intelligence](/2025/04/23/reflected-intelligence-when-ai-holds-up-the-mirror/), [memory systems in AI agents](/2025/04/29/reflective-intelligence-memory-and-reflection/), and [reflective intelligence in LLMs](/2025/05/03/reflective-intelligence-in-llms/), this article explores how reflection specifically enhances AI safety and security.

 As AI increasingly influences critical domains from healthcare diagnostics to financial decision-making, the ability to detect and correct errors internally has become essential.
 But what exactly constitutes reflection in AI systems, and how effective are these approaches in practice?